Reverend George T. Brecht III

 After being single for many years, on June 19, 2005, I became engaged to Patty Burgess.
 Patty is a girl from my High School class with whom I reconnnected at our 30th Reunion.
 We were married November 12 of that year in a small ceremony at my home Church, and then in December we had a bigger celebration with the people in our new Church family!
 Together we are very excited about the future!

 That’s the latest update of my story.
-(Updated to November, 2015) But let me end this by saying that God is still working on me, and I am eager to grow!
+(Updated to November, 2018) But let me end this by saying, as always, that God is still working on me, and I am eager to grow!
 In some ways I am still on a “learning curve” here at Eddington!
 (Believe it or not!)
 And, I continue to feel God challenging you, through me, in a number of ways.
 (And vice-versa!)
 I believe that process is ongoing.
 As we travel this road together, let me remind you again, that I won’t always get things right.
 I will blow it sometimes!
 So I continue to ask for your patience with me and for your grace as we continue to grow together! …I promise you mine!

 May the Grace and Peace of God be with all of us!